ncsa/Nightingale_real/docs/source/architecture.rst

 sensitive, regulated data, like electronic Protected Health Information (ePHI) or Controlled Unclassified Information (CUI).
 It provides standard batch computing options and interactive compute nodes.

-The compute nodes are a mix of CPU and GPU nodes.
+The compute nodes are a mix of CPU and GPU (graphics processor unit) nodes.
 The GPU nodes are
 set up for double precision (A100) or single precision (A40) work.
 The nodes are available as dedicated servers or shared environments based on the needs of each research project.
 Nightingale